A1ex-N/windscribe-manager/README.md

 ## Additional Notes

 * This program currently only supports Windows.
 Support for other operating systems may be added in the future.
-* All dates will be stored as `date month year`, and `reset date` will have 1 day added to it
+* All dates will be stored as `date month year`, and `reset date` will have 1 day added to it.
+Ideally it should be using your local date/time format.
+PRs are welcome :)